KarmaComputing/dag-directed-acyclic-graph-example/README.md

 Often in DevOps pipelines, test pipelines get longer and longer to run- the feedback loop gets longer and longer.

 Solution?
-State interdependent task, then parallelise them using DAGs!
+State interdependent tasks, then parallelise them using DAGs!

 > Hint: In addition to this, make your you're failing fast- don't make developers wait 30mins